-In accordance with the curriculum, the Ingush language and literature are taught in all grades as part of the regional component: writing and reading in Ingush in the first grade -3 hours per week (Russian language and literature -8 hours), in grades from 2 to 4-5 hours per week (Russian language and literature -8 hours), Ingush language and literature in grades from 5 to 9- from 4 to 6 hours per week (Russian language and literature in grades from 9 to 11-3 hours per week (Russian language and literature in grades from 5 to 8 hours), Ingush literature in grades from 9 to 11-3 hours per week (Russian language and literature - from 5 to 6 hours).
+In accordance with the curriculum, the Ingush language and literature are taught in all grades as part of the regional component: writing and reading in Ingush in the first grade - 3 hours per week (Russian language and literature - 8 hours), in grades from 2 to 4 - 5 hours per week (Russian language and literature - 8 hours), Ingush language and literature in grades from 5 to 9 - from 4 to 6 hours per week (Russian language and literature - from 5 to 8 hours), Ingush literature in grades from 9 to 11 - 3 hours per week (Russian language and literature - from 5 to 6 hours).
 Since 2019, the Ingush language exam has been included in the list of obligatory exams in schools in Ingushetia.